-- (1) Loud music; - (2) Boisterous gatherings; - (3) Excessive, loud or unnecessary noises audible beyond the property line; - (4) Altercations occurring on the property, such as fighting, disorderly conduct, brawling or similar activities; or - (5) Other similar activities occurring within or outside any building located on the property.
+- 1) Loud music; - 2) Loud or otherwise disruptive gatherings; - 3) Excessive, loud or unnecessary noises audible beyond the property line; - 4) Altercations occurring on the property, such as fighting, brawling or similar activities; - 5) Out-of-control individuals or disorderly conduct; - 6) Drug or alcohol-related offenses; or - 7) Other similar activities occurring within or outside any building located on the property.

-Disorderly event means any twenty-four-hour period commencing at noon and ending at noon on the following day during which a police officer observes or the police department receives one (1) or more complaints of a disorderly activity to which the police department responds and substantiates that a disorderly activity has occurred as outlined in Section 11.5-67 of this article.
-The police chief shall have sole discretion in determining whether a disorderly event has occurred.
+Disorderly event means any twenty-four-hour period commencing at noon and ending at noon on the following day during which a police officer observes or the police department receives one (1) or more complaints of a disorderly activity to which the police department responds and substantiates that a disorderly activity has occurred as outlined in Section 75-7 of this article.
+The Police Chief shall have sole discretion in determining whether a disorderly event has occurred.

 Disorderly event notice means a document summarizing the findings of the officer investigating a complaint or the officer's observations.
-The notice shall contain the time, the property identification, the identification of the officer, basis of the complaint or observations, citation of this article and identification of the provisions violated and other items deemed appropriate by the police chief.
+The notice shall contain the time, the property identification, the identification of the officer, basis of the complaint or observations, citation of this article and identification of the provisions violated and other items deemed appropriate by the Police Chief.

-Disorderly property means any residential property for which the police chief has notified the owner that the police department has documented and substantiated two (2) or more disorderly events within two hundred and seventy (270) days.
+Disorderly property means any residential property for which the Police Chief has notified the owner that the Police Department has documented and substantiated two (2) or more disorderly events occurring on the property within one-hundred eighty (180) days.

-Owner means any person, including any legal entity, having the right of legal title or the beneficial interest in a residential property or any portion thereof, as that interest is recorded in the tax records of the Town of Brunswick or the Registry of Deeds of Cumberland County.
+Owner means any person, including any legal entity, having the right of legal title or the beneficial interest in a residential property or any portion thereof, as that interest is recorded in the tax records of the Town of Windham or the Registry of Deeds of Cumberland County.

-Police chief means the Chief of Police of the Town of Brunswick or other official of the police department as may be designated by the chief.
+Police Chief means the Chief of Police of the Town of Windham or other official of the police department as may be designated by the chief.